KakDev1/.github/profile/README.md

 ## Hi there 👋

-Webix is a start-up specialising in application development, software, IT security and solution integration.
+KakDev is a start-up specialising in application development, software, IT security and solution integration.
 <!--

 **Here are some ideas to get you started:**